usaid-cs/yesterday-i-learned/biology.md

+1. Compression stockings are used to get blood back to the heart easier.
+1. Death is not scary at all.
+"50% of heart attack patients have normal cholesterol levels.
+68% had arteries that were not narrow." - LifeLabs
+1. [*Valonia ventricosa*](https://en.wikipedia.org/wiki/Valonia_ventricosa), the bubble algae, is among the world's largest unicellular organisms.
+1. Salmon is mostly seawater fish.
+Trout is mostly freshwater fish.
+Both are [oily fishes](https://en.wikipedia.org/wiki/Oily_fish), have oil in their tissues and in the belly.
+1. The [maple syrup urine disease](https://en.wikipedia.org/wiki/Maple_syrup_urine_disease)... not very descriptively relates to an autosomal recessive brain disease.
 1. *Too much* calcium can also [weaken your bones](https://www.mayoclinic.org/diseases-conditions/hypercalcemia/symptoms-causes/syc-20355523).
 1. People with different blood types are susceptible to different diseases.
 [Sources 1](https://www.pnas.org/content/104/44/17471), [2](https://academic.oup.com/jid/article/181/4/1364/856946), [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3497328/), [4](https://www.ejmanager.com/mnstemps/134/134-1525432693.pdf?t=1553438868).
 1. Someone with depression may see the world as [more grey](https://www.health.harvard.edu/press_releases/how-depression-makes-the-world-seem-gray) due to the decreased amount of retinal activity.